Blastbrean/Blastbrean/README.md

 - **Python**: A language that many started of us started from.
 During `January 4th, 2020` when we had to quaratine, it was one of the first languages I learned.
 It taught me many core principles like code formatting, general rules, and style.
 This also taught me that languages have different use cases - and I use this language for short scripts or tasks.

-- **JS/TS**: This language has the biggest following here.
+- **Node.JS/JS/TS**: This language has the biggest following here.
 This language can do anything (especially web related) - regardless if that's good or not.
-Starting with this language o `March 9th, 2020`, it helped me propel my understanding of coding with many Discord bots and web frontend(s) created.
+Starting with this language on `March 9th, 2020`, it helped me propel my understanding of coding with many Discord bots and web frontend(s) created.

 - **Java**: My work on this language was very fun (from `June 10th, 2020` to `July 1st, 2020`) in order to write Minecraft plugin(s) for use in my server.
 I can't comment much on it - but they worked to boost productivity on the server and the general experience.